kergoth/dotvim-old/README.rst

 - nerdtree: hax0r vim script to give you a tree explorer
 - pathogen: manage your runtimepath
 - pyflakes: on the fly Python checking in Vim with PyFlakes
+- pylint: use pylint as the 'compiler' for python files
 - pythoncomplete: Python Omni Completion

   - Latest version of the omnicompletion plugin included with Vim 7